-The LAS College also administers certificate programs in Latin American Studies and in Leadership Studies.
+The LAS College also administers certificate programs in Actuarial Science, Computing Applications, Data Science, Latin American Studies, and Leadership Studies.
 Students interested in pursuing these certificates are advised to consult with their academic adviser and with the relevant program that administers the certificate.
 Completion of a certificate will be recorded on the transcript.

 Students enrolled in the College of Liberal Arts and Sciences are encouraged to participate in the University Honors Program.